-You can file a complaint by telephone, fax, in person or in writing.
+You can file a complaint by telephone, fax, in person, in writing or electronically via the member portal.
 Additionally, you may complete a Member Complaint and Appeal Form that is located at the end of this handbook.
 You may call the Grievance and Appeal Department at the telephone number given below to have the Member Complaint and Appeal Form sent to you.
 DHMP allows 180 calendar days from the event occurrence for you to file a complaint.